camellan/weather/README.md

-# weather
+# Weather
-A forecast application for elementary OS
+A forecast application for elementary OS.

+Built in Vala & Gtk,using OpenWeatherMap API (https://openweathermap.org/)